 About a year ago, an article titled “Improvement of Insulin Injection Technique” was published in The Diabetes Educator medical journal.
 It was written for healthcare professionals reviewing the medical literature related to issues that patients have with injecting insulin.
-I wanted to summarize some of this information to better help you, my readers and clients.
+I wanted to summarize some of this information to better help you, my readers and patients.

 First we need to take a few steps back.
-All people with Type 1 diabetes and many with Type 2 diabetes require insulin to keep their blood sugars under control.
+All people with type 1 diabetes and many with type 2 diabetes require insulin to keep their blood sugars under control.
 This insulin has to be injected into the body somehow, using a vial and syringe, an insulin pen or an insulin pump.
 The insulin has to go into the fat layer under the skin, unlike, for example, a flu shot that goes into the muscle.

 One of the biggest issues the article discusses is lipohypertrophy.
 Lipo-what??
 Lipohypertrophy is a rubbery raised area under the skin caused by an accumulation of fat.
 It’s not dangerous or harmful per se, but continuing to use this area regularly for injections can cause a lot of different issues.